-The document must show your value and make you stand out from the crowd.
-That is why, when writing a resume, you need to find your success stories.
+The document must show your value and make you stand out.
+That is why you must find your success stories when writing a resume.
 The best way to set yourself apart from the competition is to highlight your relevant accomplishments from past professional positions.

-Some of these accomplishments may spring to mind quite easily—such as boosting sales by 20%, eliminating employee absenteeism, or organizing a company-wide retreat.
+Some of these accomplishments may quickly spring to mind—such as boosting sales by 20%, eliminating employee absenteeism, or organizing a company-wide retreat.
 Dig deep, and I am sure you will discover additional job achievements to list in your resume.

 How to Uncover Relevant Accomplishments When Writing Resumes

-The key to unlocking hidden career accomplishments is to ask questions that you may or may not hear in an interview.
+The key to unlocking hidden career accomplishments is asking questions you may or may not hear in an interview.
 Address issues in-depth and think hard about how you as a professional have performed during each specific past role.
 Start by looking at your duties and responsibilities.

 How did you perform your regular duties?
 Did you ever go above and beyond?
 Were you reliable?
 Did others depend on you for answers and results?
-Did you institute any changes or improvements to your department or your specific operations?
-Being able to pinpoint everything you did for your past companies is essential in marketing yourself for your next employer.
+Did you institute any changes or improvements to your department or specific operations?
+Pinpointing everything you did for your past companies is essential in marketing yourself for your next employer.

-Though these achievements do not have any numbers or statistics attached to them, they are still triumphs that you need to showcase.
-They show your leadership, presentation, and training skills which are all in high demand
+Though these achievements do not have any numbers or statistics attached, they are still triumphs you must showcase.
+They show your leadership, presentation, and training skills, which are all in high demand.

-When writing resumes, you need to be able to pinpoint your quantifiable results if you are in a position that leads to these types of statistics.
+When writing resumes, you need to pinpoint your quantifiable results if you are in a position that leads to these statistics.

-For instance, if you increased sales by a certain percentage, you need to know that figure as it will make the accomplishment stand out and be all the more impressive for potential employers.
+For instance, if you increase sales by a certain percentage, you need to know that figure as it will make the accomplishment stand out and be all the more impressive for potential employers.